-The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ether market even in its most aggressive projections for the Trust's assets and, thus, the Trust would not have an impact on the spot market and therefore could not be the predominant force on prices in the CME Ether Futures market.
-Second, much like the CME Bitcoin Futures market, the CME Ether Futures market has progressed and matured significantly.
-As the court found in the Grayscale Order, "Because the spot market is deeper and more liquid than the futures market, manipulation should be more difficult, not less."
-The Exchange and sponsor agree with this sentiment and believe it applies equally to the spot ether and CME Ether Futures markets.
+\$950M occurring on venues whose trades are included in the sponsor's benchmark.
+The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ETH market even in its most aggressive projections for the Trust's assets and, thus, the Trust would not have an impact on the spot market and therefore could not be the predominant force on prices in the CME ETH Futures market.
+Second, much like the CME Bitcoin Futures market, the CME ETH Futures market has progressed and matured significantly.
+As the court found in the Grayscale Order "Because the spot market is deeper and more liquid than the futures market, manipulation should be more difficult, not less."
+The Exchange and sponsor agree with this sentiment and believe it applies equally to the spot ETH and CME ETH Futures markets.